 5. Make Your Proposal Clear and Concise

 Your goal should be to provide a complete description of what needs to be done as clearly and briefly as possible.
-Include the project scope and insure that it’s realistic with regard to the funds that are being requested.
-Reviewers have large number of grants to consider in a short period of time, they can easily lose concentration and miss key points of a proposal if they are hidden within a confusing and lengthy document.
+Include the project scope and ensure that it’s realistic with regard to the funds that are being requested.
+Reviewers have a large number of grants to consider in a short period of time, they can easily lose concentration and miss key points of a proposal if they are hidden within a confusing and lengthy document.

 6. Follow the Rules

 It’s important to read and understand the specific program guidelines for each grant opportunity.
 In order to be successful, make sure you read and follow all of the instructions in the request for proposal (RFP).
-Pay close attention to the funding priorities, specific application procedures, special documents, signature requirements and deadlines.
+Pay close attention to the funding priorities, specific application procedures, special documents, signature requirements, and deadlines.
 All of the major grants do a great job at providing explicit and detailed instructions.
 If you read these and follow them closely you should be able to develop a successful proposal.
 Because these grants are so competitive and graders are in limited supply, many of the major grants are now using computer graded scoring as the initial step in their application.
 It’s important to present your case and answer these questions in a way that gives your department the highest possible score so that you can move forward to the next step.

 7. Make Your Case With High Quality Data

 “Writing grants are challenging enough.
 Don’t let the lack of quality data hold you back from being successful,” – Tom Louis, Business Development Analyst and 22-year fire service veteran.
 Your department’s RMS (Records Management Software) should be utilized to pull relevant data to support your application.
 Using quantitative data as evidence to support your narrative can greatly improve your credibility.
-Rather than using emotional appeals to sway decision makers, fire departments need to be prepared to defend their proposal with hard data that can be used to demonstrate your value to the community, examine and defend your department’s budget and highlight gaps in funding.
+Rather than using emotional appeals to sway decision-makers, fire departments need to be prepared to defend their proposal with hard data that can be used to demonstrate your value to the community, examine and defend your department’s budget, and highlight gaps in funding.
 RMS software such as Emergency Reporting will allow you to pull specific reports to support your case including, 1501 – Equipment Replacement Date for Category for Subcategory for Date Range, 553 – Breakdown by Major Incident Types for Date Range and 1696 – Apparatus Replacement Year by NFIRS Apparatus Type.

 Please click the link below to learn more about Emergency Reporting